G. Sanctions

 c.
 Disciplinary Probation - A written reprimand to the respondent communicating that a serious violation of the Code of Conduct has occurred and/or multiple violations of the Code of Conduct have occurred; that a conduct record is on file within the university and that any additional violations of the Code of Conduct will likely lead to some level of separation from the University.
 Disciplinary Probation is for a set period of time and shall not exceed 18 months for a single incident that is a violation of the Student Code of Conduct.
 Disciplinary Probation may lead to a loss of privileges including, but not limited to, being ineligible to represent the University in intercollegiate activities, hold an elected or appointed office or committee chairmanship in any campus organization, study abroad and/or pledge a fraternity or sorority for the duration of the probationary period.

 e.
-University Housing Expulsion - Permanent separation of the student from University housing.
+University Housing Expulsion - Permanent separation of the respondent from University housing.
 A ban from visiting, entering or being in the vicinity of any University housing is included as part of this sanction unless otherwise specified.

 f.
-University Separation - Separation of the student from the University for a defined period of time, after which the student is eligible to petition to return to the University.
+University Separation - Separation of the respondent from the University for a defined period of time, after which the respondent is eligible to petition to return to the University.
 Separation from the University shall not exceed 24 months for a single incident that is a violation of the Student Code of Conduct.
-A separated student may not enroll in classes or be a part of any University related activities.
+A separated respondent may not enroll in classes or be a part of any University related activities.
 A ban from the University campus and from participation in University related activities and events is included as part of this sanction unless otherwise specified.
 Upon completion of separation period and approval of petition by the University, readmission to the University may occur.

 g.
-University Expulsion - Permanent separation of the student from the University.
+University Expulsion - Permanent separation of the respondent from the University.
 A ban from the University campus and from participation in University related activities and events is included as part of this sanction unless otherwise specified.

 h.
 Persona Non Grata - A ban from entry to specified areas of University premises, including the entire campus if directed, for a specified or permanent period of time.